udacity/pdsnd_github/README.md

 This project displays various bikeshare data and calculations from 3 cities within the US.
 The 3 cities are Chicago, New York City and Washington It prompts the user on which cities, which month and which day of the week to analyze.
+It also requires the ability for the user to restart or end the program at the end

 ### Files used
 3 CSV files containing data of each city